 This is a hit song, right?
 A big time, wide scale hit.
-Listen to it, it’s got to be.
-(But of course, it won’t be).
-There was a time when songs like this were played on mainstream rock stations, but that time was long ago.
+Listen to it, it’s got to be (but, of course, it won’t be).
+There was a time when songs like this were played on mainstream rock stations, however that time was long ago.
 Can you imagine if groups like Marshall Tucker and the Charlie Daniels Band had been sequestered away into some second tier sub-category, and not been played alongside all the classic rock bands with which they are considered brethren?

 In describing his new material, Millsap said he’d begun thinking differently about how he wanted his music to hit listener’s ears.
 “I wasn’t trying to blow anybody’s mind, just to get stuck in their head.”
 This one’s velcro stuck in mine.
 And that makes it a hit song to me.